eGaspard/-Mike-Gao---Adventura-Audio-Visualizer/README.md

 # Adventura-Audio-Visualizer
-My entry for the Audio visualization contest with Mike Gao hosted by Whitestone
+My entry for the Audio visualization contest with Mike Gao hosted by Whitestone.